andy-sweet/fcdiff/doc/methods.rst

 :math:`\sigma = (\sigma_{-1}, \sigma_0, \sigma_{1})` and
 :math:`\mathcal{N}(\cdot; \mu_k, \sigma_k^2)` is a Normal distribution
 with mean :math:`\mu_k` and variance :math:`\sigma_k^2`.
+You can sample from this distribution with :meth:`IARModel.sample_B`.

 Similarly, let :math:`\tilde{B}_{nmu}` denote the random Pearson correlation coefficient between the fMRI BOLD contrast time series from regions :math:`n`